mlgordon/vpc/errors.md

 ## validation_invalid_address
 **Message**: The value is not a valid address.

-Must be a valid IP address
+Must be a valid IP address.

 A list of individually reserved IP addresses is given in the [Regions and Subnets](/docs/infrastructure/vpc-network?topic=vpc-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets) document.

 ## validation_invalid_ipv4_address
 **Message**: The value is not a valid IPv4 address.

-Give a valid IPv4 address.
+Provide a valid IPv4 address.

 ## validation_invalid_ipv6_address
 **Message**: The value is not a valid IPv6 address.